sudeep611/sudeep611.github.io/_posts/2014-01-16-clean-black-wordpress-theme.markdown

 Clean Black is a free WordPress theme.
 It is black and responsive theme which is easy to customize.

-Tags : Responsive, 2 column, Right sidebar, Black, Clean Design. <!--more-->
+Tags : Responsive, 2 column, Right sidebar, Black, Clean Design.

 ![](/assets/post-images/2014/cleanblack-wordpress-theme.png){:class="img-responsive"}